VirtuOz/ninascriptexampleservice/README.md

 To register a new module
 ------------------------
-1. write your module in a separate file.
+1. write your module in a separate file
-2. load it here.
+2. register it in `index.js`
-3. define the routes to your module
+3. define the routes to your module in `index.js`

 Services
 --------